samkiel488/DevSpace/README.md

 ## How the files Are Structured

 We know that the goal of this project is to create an interactive website where we can be able to chat post new project we made e.t.c

+There fore our project would need a Frontend, backend and a database.

+### Frontend

+In our frontend we are going to be using: